CrazyNoobCat/Hey-You-Interactive-Display/README.md

 If you do not already have NodeJS installed at the command-line, for convenience you can find packaged up binaries in 'cli-packages' for 64-bit Linux and Windows.
+The 'cli-packages' directory approach has the added advantage that it captures the version of NodeJS that the development work was done using.

-Untar (Linux) or unzip (Cygwin) the relevant file, and then 'source ./SETUP.bash'
+In 'cli-packagtes' untar (Linux) or unzip (Cygwin) the relevant file, and then back in the top-level directory of the project:

-Steps:

-1. run in terminal: 'node index.js -console'.
-2. in broswer for display navigate to: localhost:3000/activity.
+    source ./heyyou-setup.bash
+Or
+    . ./heyyou-setup.bash

+The sourced script is designed to check for a few, common-place issues.

+With 'node' in your PATH, you can set the Hey You server with:

+  ./heyyou-start-server.sh

+This automatically sources the setup.bash file, and logs output to:

+    heyyou-server.log

+For production use, 'heyyou' can be setup to run as a service using 'systemctl'.
+See the README file in the 'service.d' directory for more details.

+Putting this all together, for a 'localhost' setup, running say Debian ...

+Setup:
+  1. cd cli-packages
+  2. tar xvf node-v16.13.2-linux-x64.tar.xz
+  3. cd ..

+Start up the web server:
+  * ./heyyou-start-server.sh &

+Initiate a starting activity (akin to a home page for your installation)

+  * In a desktop browser, navigate to http://localhost:3000/activiy which will display a page with a QR code on it

+Connect as an end-user to try out the install:

-3. scan the QR code and paste the url into the browser to join as a client to that session
+  * On a phone, scan the QR code (or paste the url shown below it into a browser) to join as a client to that session
-4. alternatively navigate to localhost:3000/join/roomID.
+  * Alternatively navigate to localhost:3000/join/roomID.
 Replace the roomID with the deviceID of the display you wish to join.

-If you want to run the server in the background, this can be accomplished with:

-    nohup node index.js </dev/null  2>&1 &

 **Display Emit Codes**